PhantomPilots/AutoFarming/README.md

 2. 13M+ box CC (preferably).
 3. Constellation 6 (preferably).

 **Disclaimer**: The script fails most of the times due to RNG, even if the AI logic is sound (e.g., not getting enough silver cards on phase 2, or not enough amplify/Thor cards on phase 3).
-Additionally, you need to have a very strong account, probably **13M+ box CC**, and be on **Constellation 6**.
+Additionally, you need to have a very strong account, probably **13M+ box CC**, and be on or close to **Constellation 6**.

 ## Troubleshooting